-- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 70 hours to complete. - Projects are individual assignments.
-Discussing project topics is allowed, but the submissions must be unique.
-Sharing of code is not allowed. - An interim deadline for hardware construction will apply.
+- The projects will consist of limited hardware work, significant FGPA development, and firmware development and it is expected that it will take approximately 80 hours to complete. - Projects teams will consist of 1 or 2 students.
+Discussing project topics is allowed, but the submissions must be unique to the team.
+Sharing of code is not allowed. - Interim deadlines for the project will apply.